canjs/can-stache/docs/expressions/call.md

 	<h1>Ages</h1>
 ```

-Call expression arguments are commma (,) seperated.
+Call expression arguments are comma (,) separated.
 If a Hash expression is an argument,
 an object with the hash properties and values will be passed.
 For example:

 ```